How can you reduce your disposable plastic at home?

 You can also save a fortune by drinking water from a non-plastic re-usable drink bottle and always have a bunch of re-usable shopping bags in the car.

 Avoid: Degradable plastic bags.
 If they end up in the ocean, they will NOT break down - they will BREAK UP into tinier and tinier pieces just like plastic.
-Many compostable products require a commercial composter to decompose.
-Check if its certified 100% compostable.
+Many Biodegradeable plastic items will not biodegrade in the ocean, can still harm wildlife and many of them never end up in an environment where they can safely biodegrade.
+Many Compostable products require a commercial composter to decompose.
+Check if its certified 100% compostable and that it's been tested in a marine environment.

 Bulk Food Stores